 Severe Congenital Heart Defects Favor Microcephaly

 For the scientific analysis of the relationship between microcephaly and school career, the research team led by Constanze Pfitzer was able to draw on the cohort of the PAN-KU study at the Competence Network for Congenital Heart Defects from the National Registry for Congenital Heart Defects, which followed the large PAN study.
 "Most studies examining children's physical development focus on body weight and body length.
-The PAN-KU study at the Competence Network for Congenital Heart Defects is one of the first comprehensive studies that also took into account head circumference, which is important for assessing neurological development," explains Constanze Pfitzer.
-Her new study shows that microcephaly, which is primarily associated with severe congenital heart defects, can have a major impact on the educational development of children and adolescents.
+The PAN-KU study at the Competence Network for Congenital Heart Defects is one of the first comprehensive studies that also took head circumference into account, which is important for assessing neurological development," explains Constanze Pfitzer.
+Her new study reveals that microcephaly, which is primarily associated with severe congenital heart defects, can have a major impact on the academic development of children and adolescents.

 Good to know